hmunfru/fiware-sdc/doc/installation-guide.rst

 - The database name for the fiware-sdc
 - The postgres password of the database
-- the keytone url to connect fiware-sdc for the authentication process
+- the keystone url to connect fiware-sdc for the authentication process
 - the admin keystone user for the authentication process
 - the admin password for the authentication process